facebookresearch/nbm-spam/README.md

 ## Neural Basis Model (NBM)

->**NOTE**: Optimal hyper-parameters were tuned on a server with 8 GPUs.
+> **Note**: Optimal hyper-parameters were tuned on a server with 8 GPUs.
 If you want to run on, e.g. single GPU, change `gpus:8` to `gpus:1` in `nbm_spam/config/mode/local.yaml`.
 Note also that using less GPUs makes the global batch size smaller, and it might require adjusting the learning rate to reach the same performance as reported in the paper.

 Run NBM training on CA Housing:
 ```